-Exhibit Number Exhibit Description 2.1 Transaction Agreement and Plan of Merger, dated as of October 30, 2016, among General Electric Company, Baker Hughes Incompared Described Described and Described Described by Alfaber of School State College Compared Described By Alfaber Office Compared By Alfaber Office Compar

-- Incorporated, Bear Newco, Inc. and Bear MergerSub, Inc. (incorporated by reference to Exhibit 2.1 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed November 1, 2016).
+Number Exhibit Description 2.1 Transaction Agreement and Plan of Merger, dated as of October 30, 2016, among General Electric Company, Baker Hughes Incorporated, Bear Newco, Inc. and Bear MergerSub, Inc. (incorporated by reference to Annex A to the proxy statement that forms a part of Baker Hughes, a GE company's registration statement on Form S-4 (File No. 333-216991) initially filed on March 29, 2017, and declared effective on May 30, 2017).